nervosnetwork/rfcs/rfcs/0021-ckb-address-format/0021-ckb-address-format.md

 ### Format Types Allocation

-As detailed in the `Payload Format Types` sections, so far the format type flags `0x0#` are reserved for lock script, while the flags `0x8#` are for type script.
-This allocation rule of format types can be referenced to derive either a lock script or type script from a CKB address.
+As detailed in the `Payload Format Types` sections, the format type flags `0x0#` are reserved for lock script, while the flags `0x8#` are for type script.
+The applications can reference this allocation rule to derive either a lock script or type script from a CKB address.

-For example, if the byte value for format type is smaller than `0x80`, then it should follow the format rule of lock script to decode the payload.
+For example, if the byte value for format type is smaller than `0x80`, it should follow the format rule of lock script to decode the payload.
 Otherwise, the CKB address represents a type script.

 ## Wrap to Address